The Academy for Expository Preaching

 Tab 2

-Section 02
+Section II

-Lecture 14: What is Preaching I
+Lecture 14: Expository Preaching

 In this lecture, Dr. Lawson emphasizes the importance of expository preaching that is energetic, exegetic, exaltation, and experiential.
 Dr. Lawson highlights that preaching should focus on presenting the greatness of God, address the whole person (mind, affections, and will), and connect the ancient world of the Bible with the contemporary world of the listener, making the message relevant for daily life.

 In this lecture, Dr. Lawson emphasizes that true preaching should equip and exhort believers, providing them with the tools they need to carry out their ministries and urging them to respond to the truth.
-The preacher’s role is to train, counsel, and equip believers to effectively serve God and face life’s challenges while also persuading and compelling them to make decisions and commitments based on the teachings.
+The preacher’s role is to train, counsel, and equip believers to effectively serve God and face life’s challenges while also persuading and compelling them to make decisions and commitments based on biblical teachings.

 Tab 3